Andrea-Politi/simpleapp/README.md

 That's it!

+NB.
+THE CONTAINER IS USING THE OPTION: --net="host" SO MAKE SURE YOU HAVE NOT ANYTHING LISTENING ON PORT 8000, 3306

 Note1: the app is using Chef to deploy everything, the test was not very clear, it would have been possible to build everything in order to deploy the whole app under Docker, but it seems a bit overkill to me, plus I believe this solution is more elegant.

 Note2: the query extract just the values of: 'last_name', 'first_name' and 'emp_no'.
 Again, the test is not very clear on this point, the "select" statement can be easily changed inside the app.py file (and the docker image rebuilt) to get different results: